-- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in St. Elizabeth's. - 5.16.2 St. Elizabeth's adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.16.3 Please see the school behaviour policy for further information.
+- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in the school. - 5.16.2 St. Elizabeth's adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018).

+5.13.3 Please see searching, screening and confiscation policy